almeida-matheus/aws-organizations-policies/docs/aws-scp-examples.md

 ## Deny access to unused regions

-This policy denies access to any operations outside of the specified regions.
-This way you ensure that no resources will be provisioned in another region and you won't need to worry about applying security controls.
+This policy restricts access to operations outside the specified AWS regions.
+By enforcing this restriction, you ensure that resources are not provisioned in unauthorized regions, reducing the need for additional security controls.

-In this exemples lets supposed that my organizations have workloads only in the `us-west-1` and `sa-east-1` regions, so this policy uses the Deny effect to deny access to all requests for operations that don't target one of the two approved regions.
+In this example, let's assume that our organization operates workloads only in the `us-west-1` and `sa-east-1` regions.
+The policy applies the Deny effect to block all requests for operations targeting any other region that are not targeted at one of the two approved regions.

 The `NotAction` element enables you to list services whose operations (or individual operations) are exempted from this restriction.
 Because global services have endpoints that are physically hosted by the `us-east-1` region , they must be exempted in this way.
 With an SCP structured this way, requests made to global services in the `us-east-1` region are allowed if the requested service is included in the `NotAction` element.
 Any other requests to services in the `us-east-1` region are denied by this example policy.